SINTEF/dlite/doc/contributors_guide/code_changes.md

 Before reaching v 1.0.0, DLite follows the following versioning rules that are well-known from Python:

 * **patch release**: Only backward-compatible changes.
+  - Addition of new backward-compatible features.
-  New deprecation warnings can be added.
+  - New deprecation warnings can be added.

 * **minor release**: Backward-incompatible changes.
-  Removal of deprecated features.
-  Addition of new features.
+  - Addition of new backward-incompatible features.
+  - Removal of deprecated features.
+  - Changing default behavior.

 After version 1.0.0, DLite should strictly follow the [semantic versioning] rules.